-If you're a new shooter or just a new member to the Sporting Shooters' Association of Australia (SSAA), welcome to a very exciting and influential organisation.
+If you're new to shooting or have recently joined the Sporting Shooters' Association of Australia (SSAA), welcome to a very exciting sport and pastime.
 The SSAA is Australia's premier shooting organisation, representing licensed firearm owners, sporting shooters and recreational hunters throughout the country.
-The information contained in this insert will introduce you to the largest shooting organisation in Australia and help you become more familiar with the sport of shooting.
+The information contained in these pages will introduce you to the largest shooting organisation in Australia and help you become more familiar with the fascinating sport of shooting.